AdroitAnandAI/Multi-Class-Sentimental-Analysis-Deep-Learning/README.md

 4. The validation accuracy of multi layer neuron dense LSTM stack (M3) fell to 89.97%, though it showed a hike in training accuracy, 93.7%.
 The increase in training accuracy and reduction in test accuracy **points to overfitting on the train data.**

 5. The slight improvement in accuracy of Model 2 may not be worth the extra time spent on training such a stack-dense model.
-Hence, Model 1 with an accuracy of 90% is the architecture of choice.
-For higher accuracy **Model 2 also can be used.**
+However, for higher accuracy **Model 2 can be used.**